irrelevation/folder-structure-history/README.md

 ## MVP

-Creates a folder named 'folder-structure-history'.
+Creates a folder named `folder-structure-history`.
 Spits out a file per commit with a visualisation in text form.

 ## Steps